Dana-Farber-AIOS/GPT4DFCI-API/README.md

 ```
 brew install azure-cli
 ```

-Then, make sure you are logged in via the Azure CLI to an account that has been granted access to the GPT4DFCI API.
+If you are using DFCI AI Studio, you should used `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash` Then, make sure you are logged in via the Azure CLI to an account that has been granted access to the GPT4DFCI API.

 ```